 Balance using technology with being active outdoors:

 Did you know that a child needs to develop their listening and rhyming skills before learning letter sounds (phonics) in order to read and write?
-Try some of the activities on the Letters and Sounds phase 1 tracker and the link below to help prepare your child for reading and writing independently:
+Try some of the activities on the Letters and Sounds phase 1 tracker using the link below to help prepare your child for reading and writing independently:

 Join the Library